browserstate/history.js/README.md

 - `History.replaceState(data,title,url)` <br/> Replaces the existing state with a new state to the browser, `data` and `title` can be null
 - `History.getState()` <br/> Get's the current state of the browser, returns an object with `data`, `title` and `url`
 - `History.getHash()` <br/> Get's the current hash of the browser
-- `History.Adapter.bind(element,callback)` <br/> A framework independent event binder, you may either use this or your framework's native event binder.
+- `History.Adapter.bind(element,event,callback)` <br/> A framework independent event binder, you may either use this or your framework's native event binder.
+- `History.Adapter.trigger(element,event)` <br/> A framework independent event trigger, you may either use this or your framework's native event trigger.
+- `History.Adapter.onDomLoad(callback)` <br/> A framework independent onDomLoad binder, you may either use this or your framework's native onDomLoad binder.
 - `History.back()` <br/> Go back once through the history (same as hitting the browser's back button)
 - `History.forward()` <br/> Go forward once through the history (same as hitting the browser's forward button)
 - `History.go(X)` <br/> If X is negative go back through history X times, if X is positive go forwards through history X times